Asparagaceae

 Conclusion

-Scilla is a charming bulbous plant that blooms from spring to early summer, adding a delicate beauty to gardens.
+Scilla is a bulbous plant that produces star-like blossoms from spring to early summer.

-In ancient Greece and Rome, it symbolized sincerity and trust, while in medieval Europe, it was used as a protective charm.
-From the 18th century onwards, Scilla gained popularity as an ornamental plant, particularly in Dutch and English gardens.
+In Greece and Rome, it symbolized sincerity and trust, while in medieval Europe it was used as a charm against evil.

 記事URLをコピーしました